bterwijn/memory_graph/README.md

 ### Config Examples ###
-This example shows a class variable and some recursive references.
+This example shows a class with a class variable and has some recursive references.
 ```python
 import memory_graph
 my_list = [10, 20, 10]